brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### May 28, 2021

+The 2020-2021 season is complete and the Kansas City Koyotes are this season's champion!
+They managed to defeat the Dallas Rangers in Round 2 as well as last year's champs, the Phoenix Scorpions in the semi-finals.
+In the finals, they swept the Columbus Barons, quite handedly claiming the championship.

+As the league gears up for the next season, we are switching game versions.
+For the pro league, we will be using DDS:Pro Basketball 2021 v10.10.
+For the college league, we will be using DDS: College Basketball 2021 v9.6.
+Make sure you have the right version before next Tuesday!
+We'll all very excited to see what's new in this latest version.

 ### May 14, 2021

 Round 1 of the playoffs are in the books and we're heading into Round 2.
 Out of the eight matchups, only one team was able to sweep their competitor.
 It was a compelling set of series.
 Let's break them down!